Dwarf1er/deal-it/README.md

 ### Event

 It could be benificial to have an event system for notifying a handful/all AIs of changes (still testing as of writing this document).
 We can use something similar to MVC with `subscription`, `notification`, and AI method event handler.
 A specific case considered is a camera catching the player doing a bad act and have the guards change to a "pursuit" state.
 Could also be useful for routines (like classes starting and ending).
 [This video](https://www.youtube.com/watch?v=gx0Lt4tCDE0) seems to offer a nice system (though will get rid of Singleton).

+### Acknowledgements

+- Patrick de Arteaga, the soundtrack for the main menu of this game, Arex's Beat, was provided royalty free and can be found [here](https://patrickdearteaga.com/arcade-music/)